ReboundCheats/lua-documentation/README.md

 void set_local_float(script_hash, index)
--- Sends a script event to another player (First argument must be the event, other arguments are the event's parameters) void trigger_script_event(int player_index, int arguments_amount, int[] arguments)
+-- Sends a script event to another player (First argument must be the event, other arguments are the event's parameters) void trigger_script_event(int player_index, int arguments_amount, int[] arguments) -- Gets the index of the current session host. int get_session_host()
+-- Checks if the player at the given index is the session host bool is_session_host(index)
 ```

 ## Input